Psilocybin and Antidepressants: Drug Interaction

 Recommendations

-In light of the complex interactions between psilocybin and antidepressants, navigating their combined use requires careful consideration and guidance from healthcare professionals.
+In light of the complex interactions between psilocybin and antidepressants, their combined use requires careful consideration and guidance from healthcare professionals.

 FAQ